hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 ```
 * `COUNT` is the number of floating IPs you want to create.
 In this example, we created only one.

-Then we can associate this IP to your application.
+Then we can attach this IP to your application.
 ```
-$ hyper fip associate 162.221.195.205 berserk_yalow
+$ hyper fip attach 162.221.195.205 berserk_yalow
 ```

 Try to visit it from laptop: